 In conclusion, a college degree is not required to become a pilot, but certain airlines may require a degree for advancement within the company.
 It's better not to get a college degree until after you've been hired at an airline because of the cost, time and flight experience.
 The most important factor in becoming a pilot is flight experience, which you can gain through flight training.
 If you are ready to pursue your dream of becoming a pilot, consider starting your flight training as soon as possible and then decide whether or not to pursue a college degree later.

-The Flex Air Pilot Pathway can get you to your first airline job twice as fast as most college programs.
+The Flex Air Pilot Pathway can get you to your first airline job twice as fast as most college programs, and you can still use your VA Benefits.
+If you are interested in a college aviation program, Flex Air has partnered with with several schools to help you get one while you do your flight training.